Not knowing whether or not you’re pregnant can lead to extreme feelings of anxiety and uncertainty.

 Once you have verified your pregnancy and confirmed how far along you are, take time to learn about all of your options.
 At First Care we provide free options counseling with Licensed Social Workers or Client Advocates who can answer your questions about each pregnancy option.
 Our professional staff will help you weigh the pros and cons of each decision and connect you with resources and referrals to support you.

 Finding out you are pregnant may come as a surprise.
+You have future dreams.
 This isn’t what you wanted, at least not now.

 Maybe you’re thinking…